HITECHCRIME/HC_OVERVIEW/README.md

 Story is what we have in our mind once we consumed a plot of a movie.
 More information processed together, no one person is going to know all the parts of the story which creates a social opportunity for people to pull knowledge together and keep the story alive.

+---

+slave to a king story - comedy king to a slave - tragedy

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)